 Using the Case Reporting Dashboard

-Enter a date range and click Search to see activity.
+Enter a date range and click Search to see activity for that period

-The Export button to export the eICR records that they have filtered into an Excel document for use as a PHA Submission Report.
+- The Export button exports the filtered eICR records into an Excel document for use as a PHA Submission Report or to produce data that can be used for building a practice level PHA Case Submission Report

 Sent Queue: Shows automated outbound reports.